liviu274/Dynamically-adjusted-isochrone-map/README.md

 ### Bug Fixing Examples

 1. **Authentication Token Expiration Bug**:
    When users experienced sudden disconnections, Clause Sonnet 3.7 helped identify that the JWT refresh mechanism was failing silently.
 It guided us in implementing a proper token refresh pattern with appropriate error handling.

 2. **Isochrone Rendering Glitch**:
    We encountered inconsistent polygon rendering for isochrones that crossed the 180° meridian.
 Through prompt engineering, we were able to understand the geodata normalization issue and implement the correct polygon splitting technique.

 3. **Database Connection Pool Saturation**:
    Users reported random 500 errors during peak usage.
 Clause Sonnet 3.7 helped diagnose the connection pooling configuration issues and guided us in implementing a more efficient connection management strategy with proper timeout handling.

+### Known Bugs / Documentation Backlog

+- **Important reminders**:
+  In practice, it was mostly used for important reminders, sush as files that should not be pushed to remote or api credentials updating for every local instance

 ### Load-Order Refactoring

 1. **JavaScript Dependency Circular Reference**:
    Our map initialization was failing intermittently due to complex module interdependencies.
 Prompt engineering helped us visualize the dependency graph and restructure our code with a proper initialization sequence pattern.

 2. **API Service Initialization Sequence**:
    The application sometimes failed to properly initialize the geolocation services.
 Clause Sonnet 3.7 guided us in implementing a promise-based service initialization chain that ensured proper loading order regardless of network response timing.

 ## 📄 License